3weeda/3weeda/README.md

 ### Hi there mate, I'm Ahmad 👋

-## I'm a Frontend Developer in love with Javascript, React and animation
+## I'm a Frontend Developer in love with Javascript, React and Web Animation

 Goals for 2022:
 - Contribute to more open source projects.